MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Returns: void

 #### `isPersistentConnectionEnabled()`
-Check to see if the user's currently associated station has persistent connection enabled.
+Check to see if the user's currently effective station has persistent connection enabled.

 Declaration: